try-fork-it-twice/printf/docs/api.md

 **Parameters:** A pointer to the task control block is available within the macro's scope as the `pxCurrentTCB` variable.

+### 0.2.0

+Adds the `SCANF_CONFIG` event to make version and configs of scanf available to pritnf.
+This is an *artificial* event only related to scanf/printf and not to FreeRTOS.

 ### 1.x.x

 This milestone completes basic task event tracking by handling different task states such as delayed, suspended, and blocked (e.g., on a queue, semaphore, or mutex).